 Key Points

-• Equity compensation like RSUs and stock options can create large bursts of taxable income that often aren’t fully covered by standard employer withholding, which can lead to unexpected tax bills.
+- Equity compensation like restricted stock units (RSUs) and stock options can create large bursts of taxable income that often aren’t fully covered by standard employer withholding, which can lead to unexpected tax bills.

-• A simple framework that includes projecting income, estimating taxes, comparing against withholding, and using safe harbor rules can help you determine how much to pay in quarterly estimated taxes.
+- A simple framework that includes projecting income, estimating taxes, comparing against withholding, and using safe harbor rules can help you determine how much to pay in quarterly estimated taxes.

 Paying quarterly estimated taxes during the year is one of the most effective ways to avoid these surprises.
 The payments themselves are simple to make.
 The real challenge is figuring out how much to send.

 That’s where having a repeatable process helps.
-To make it easier, I’ve outlined how federal estimated taxes work when you have equity compensation, how the IRS safe harbor rules fit in, and a practical step-by-step approach you can follow each year to stay ahead of your potential tax liability.
+To make it easier, I’ve outlined how federal estimated taxes work when you have equity-based compensation, how the IRS safe harbor rules fit in, and a practical step-by-step approach you can follow each year to stay ahead of your potential tax liability.
 Let’s dive in.

 Why Equity Compensation Often Creates Tax Surprises